Search

 • A variable annuity’s value can fluctuate up and down because it’s tied to investments in the market.

-• A fixed annuity only promises a modest return.
-But its guaranteed rate protects against the possibility of loss and offers the advantage of knowing ahead of time exactly how much you’ll receive in income payments later.
+• A fixed annuity only promises a guaranteed minimum interest rate.
+But that rate helps protect against the possibility of loss and offers the advantage of knowing ahead of time exactly how much you’ll receive in income payments later.

-• A variable annuity’s returns will likely be higher than a fixed annuity’s when the market is strong.
+• A variable annuity’s interest rate will likely be higher than a fixed annuity’s when the market is strong.
 But if the market trends downward, a variable annuity could earn less—or even lose value—compared to a fixed annuity containing the same principal amount.

 gold line